Lione-25/nc-news/README.md

 ### Article Cards

-Each article card displays key details (title, author, date, votes, comments, and topic).
+Each clickable article card displays key details (title, author, date, votes, comments, and topic).
 Users can interact with cards for quick navigation and sharing.

 - Truncated long titles (hover to see full title).